During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

 It is a waste of your time, energy, and gasoline to shop at several stores within the same week just to pick up their specials unless these stores are en route to and from home.
 Besides, some stores will match advertised prices or honor coupons from other stores.

 Wherever you shop, handle the merchandise with care and respect to help keep overhead down and food prices under control.

 Time is Money: The more time you spend in the grocery store, the more money you spend!
 The Food Marketing Institute estimates that shoppers spend $2.17 per minute in the store.
 Therefore, the most efficient way to shop is at one nearby store that has reasonable prices.
 By shopping at the same store, you learn their floor plan and can shop faster.

 Stick to your shopping list, which is based on your week’s menus.
-Organize your list according to the store layout or by food type and department (e.g. meats, canned foods and dairy products).
-This saves time, keeps you from forgetting items, and reduces temptation to buy foods not on the list.
+Organize your list according to the store layout or by food type and department (e.g., meats, canned foods, and dairy products).
+This saves time, keeps you from forgetting items, and reduces the temptation to buy foods that are not on the list.

 Buy on Sale: Unplanned purchases usually are budget wreckers.
 The only time to go off the shopping list is when you can get a good buy, such as a store sale or a double coupon offer.

 Use in-store flyers to find items on sale.
-Check the flyer when you enter the grocery store.
-Stock up on sale items that you use regularly and shelf-stable items that you have space to store.
-A sale is easy to spot if you know every day prices of items you buy on a regular basis.
+Check the flyer before your grocery store visit.
+If possible, stock up on sale items that you use regularly and shelf-stable items that you have space to store.
+A sale is easy to spot if you know the everyday prices of items you buy on a regular basis.
 If you can’t remember, take a “cheat sheet” listing the prices you usually pay.